-- 8.5.4.
+- 8.5.1.
+System Blank For the first injection of the day on the instrument, and any time that sample carryover has occurred, the analyst must demonstrate, through the analysis of a system blank that there are no interferences from the analytical system.
+The system blank used in this method is UHP Helium. - 8.5.2.
+Calibration Standards Each calibration standard must be analyzed in triplicate with a minimum of three calibration points that bracket the anticipated analyte concentrations when a new calibration is required. - 8.5.3.
+Continuing Calibration Verification (CCV) Before analyzing any samples and at the end of each sequence a CCV should be analyzed to verify that the instrument's calibration is still valid.
+The concentration of the standard used should be within the range of the samples and at least 10 times the detection limit.
+Generally, the CCV concentration is 500 ppbv.
+The opening CCV is analyzed in triplicate. - 8.5.4.
 Method Blank (MB) For each batch (up to 20 samples), a MB must be analyzed.
 This blank should go through all of the stages of sample preparation and measurements that the samples undergo.
 The MB used in this method is UHP Helium. - 8.5.5.
-Matrix Spike (MS) and Matrix Spike Duplicate (MSD) For each batch (up to 20 samples) an MS and MSD must be analyzed.
+Matrix Spike (MS) and Matrix Spike Duplicate (MSD) - For each batch (up to 20 samples) an MS and MSD must be analyzed.
 The MS / MSD are prepared by the addition of a known amount of the standard to a sample extract.
-Generally, the MS and MSD concentrations are prepared with a 1:1 mixture of 500 ppbv H2S/CS2 standard and a known volume of sample gas. - 8.5.6.
-Sample Analysis Every sample must be analyzed in duplicate.
+Generally, the MS and MSD concentrations are prepared with a 1:1 mixture of 500 ppbv H2S/MeSH/DMS standard and a known volume of sample gas. - 8.5.6.
+Sample Analysis Every sample should be analyzed in duplicate.
 When a concentration of a compound within the sample falls out of linear range for the calibration curve, dilutions of the sample are made and reanalyzed.
 Each sample is analyzed and the concentration calculated.
-If the concentration of the duplicate run is outside of the range of the $\pm 10\%$ from the initial sample, then the sample must be reanalyzed until that condition is met.
-Enter the sample dilution factor $(DF_E)$ into the data processing software sequence.
+If the concentration of a duplicate run is outside of the range of the ±10% from the initial sample, then the sample must be reanalyzed until that condition is met.
+Enter the sample dilution factor (DF_E) into the data processing software sequence.